 This is the BEST Sweet Potato Casserole Recipe!
 Made with tender, creamy sweet potatoes, a buttery streusel topping and toasted sticky-sweet marshmallows, this classic side dish stands out at any holiday or weeknight dinner table!
-If you love this dish, you will love my Candied Sweet Potatoes recipe.
+If you love this dish, you will love my Mashed Sweet Potatoes and Candied Sweet Potatoes recipe.

 As you may have noticed, I’m a big fan of all things sweet.
 Even when it comes to everyday meals, I always seem to need to incorporate a touch of sugar.
 I love to douse filets of salmon in maple syrup and toss brown sugar into vats of beef stew.
 To me, the balance between sweet and savory is essential.

 If it isn’t reasonable to add sugar to the main course, I find a way to incorporate it into the side dish.
 Sweet Potato Casserole is an almost dessert-like dish that feeds into my sugar addiction in the best way possible.
 You may think this simple and traditional casserole is only meant to be served at a holiday table but, you deserve a weeknight indulgence.